aromanino/propertiesmanager/README.md

 ## Debugging and Logging

-The package uses the [debug](https://www.npmjs.com/package/debug) module for internal logging with configurable verbosity levels.
+The package uses the `LOG_LEVEL` environment variable to control logging verbosity.
+This affects all internal messages from propertiesmanager.

 ### Log levels